 With the serious water challenges now facing the Rio Grande Basin, there is interest and support both within Adams State University and the community, for new programs to engage faculty and educate students in water issues.
-Inherently, such a program will collaborate with community water entities, from state and federal land, water and wildlife agencies to local water districts and the Rio Grande Basin Roundtable, along with and the diverse conservation, restoration and community non-profits and initiatives that are active in the SLV.
-This will be achieved by offering new educational programs and presentations at ASU, involving ASU students in service learning projects and internships, and offering increased community programs to provide water information targeting Rio Grande Basin issues and opportunities for active participation.
+Inherently, in order to be relevant such a program needs to collaborate with community water entities, from state and federal land, water and wildlife agencies to local water districts and the Rio Grande Basin Roundtable, along with the diverse conservation, restoration and community non-profits and initiatives that are active in the SLV.
+This will be achieved by providing new educational opportunities at ASU, involving ASU students in service-learning projects and internships, and where appropriate, offering water programs for ASU and the community at large on Rio Grande Basin issues.

-The connection with ASU and the San Luis Valley is also an integral part of this effort.
-First, Adams ASU is the only 4-year institution of higher education in the relatively remote, agricultural San Luis

-Valley (SLV), an 8,000 square mile area in south-central Colorado.
+The relationship between ASU and the San Luis Valley is an integral part of this effort.
+First, Adams ASU is the only 4-year institution of higher education in the relatively remote, agricultural San Luis Valley (SLV), an 8,000 square mile area in south-central Colorado.
 Hispanics constitute 47% of the SLV population (46,827).
 Our counties are among the poorest in the state.
 One quarter of SLV families live in poverty and the regional median household income (\$34,560) is 47% lower than the state's and 38% lower than the nation's (\$55,322).
 Fewer than 25% of adults (and only 12% of Hispanic adults) aged 25 and older in the SLV have completed a bachelor's degree (2010 U.S. Census, 2012-16 American Community Survey estimates).